jordandeklerk/pyloo/examples/README.md

 # pyloo Examples

-This directory contains examples demonstrating how to use pyloo for Leave-One-Out Cross-Validation (LOO-CV) and Pareto Smoothed Importance Sampling (PSIS) with various Bayesian models and frameworks.
+Template directory containing future examples demonstrating how to use pyloo for Leave-One-Out Cross-Validation (LOO-CV) and Pareto Smoothed Importance Sampling (PSIS) with various Bayesian models and frameworks.

 ## Directory Structure